 Problems with parameters estimation using split times due to flying start and reaction time

-To ensure accurate short sprint parameter estimates, the initial force production must be synced with start time, often reffed to as “first movement” triggering (Haugen et al. 2012; Haugen and Buchheit 2016; Samozino et al. 2016; Haugen et al. 2019; Haugen, Breitschädel, and Seiler 2020; Haugen, Breitschädel, and Samozino 2020).
-This represents a challenge when collecting sprint data using timing gates and can substantially impact estimated parameters.

-To demonstrate this impact, imagine three hypothetical twin brothers, Mike, Phil, and John, with the same short sprint characteristics: MSS equal to 9 ms-1, TAU equal to 1.125 s, MAC equal to 8 ms-2, and PMAX equal to 18 W/kg (these represent true short sprint parameters).
-They all perform a 40 m sprint from a standing start using timing gates positioned at 5, 10, 20, 30, and 40 m.
+To demonstrate impact of the flying start and reaction time on estimated parameters, imagine three hypothetical triplet brothers, Mike, Phil, and John, with the same short sprint characteristics: MSS equal to 9 ms-1, TAU equal to 1.125 s, MAC equal to 8 ms-2, and PMAX equal to 18 W/kg (these represent true short sprint parameters).
+They all performed a 40 m sprint from a standing start using timing gates positioned at 5, 10, 20, 30, and 40 m.
 For Mike and Phil, the timing system is activated by the initial timing gate (i.e., when they cross the beam) at the start of the sprint (i.e., d=0 m).
 For John, the timing system is activated after the gunfire.

 Mike represents the theoretical model, in which it is assumed that the initial force production and the timing initiation are perfectly synchronized.
 Mike’s split have already been enlisted in Table 1.

-On the other hand, Phil decides to move slightly behind the initial timing gate (i.e., for 0.5 m) and use body rocking to initiate the sprint start.
-In other words, Phil uses a flying start, a common scenario when testing field sports athletes.
-From a measurement perspective, flying start distance is often recommended to avoid premature triggering of the timing system by lifted knees or swinging arms (Altmann et al. 2015; Haugen and Buchheit 2016; Altmann et al. 2017; Altmann et al. 2018; Haugen, Breitschädel, and Samozino 2020).
-Flying start can also result from body rocking during the standing start.
-Clearly, any flying start with a difference between the initial force production and the start time can lead to skewed parameters and predictions.
-Since it is hard to get faster at a sprint, inconsistent starts can hide the effects of the training intervention.
+Phil decided to move slightly behind the initial timing gate (i.e., for 0.5 m) and used body rocking to initiate the sprint start.
+In other words, Phil used a flying start, a common scenario when testing field sports athletes.
 Since the gunfire triggers John’s start, his split times have an additional reaction time of 0.2 s.
 This is similar to a scenario where the athlete prematurely triggers a timing system when standing too close to the initial timing gate.
 John’s data can thus be used to demonstrate the effects of this scenario on the estimated parameters.

 Timing gates utilized in this theoretical example provide precision to two decimals (i.e., closest 10 ms), representing a measurement error source.
 A graphical representation of the sprint splits can be found in Figure 1.